aws-samples/aws-cdk-golden-ami-pipeline/README.md

     ]
 }
 ```
-> U+1F4DD Dorothy :laughing: followed her through many of the beautiful rooms in her castl
-Component_Config contains one or more Build/Test components.
+>:warning: **Component_Config** contains one or more Build/Test components.
 Each Build or Test contains same parameter as given below -
 Any changes in Component content , requires a new version to be created.
 All the Components immutable with a specific version.
 If you change the content of any component , update the version as well.
 Otherwise, component creation will fail.

-> **Warning**
-> This is a warning

-:blowfish: for 🐡, :earth_africa: for 🌍, the extremely commonly used :waxing_gibbous_moon: for 🌔, and :dog2: for 🐕 if :dog isn’t good enough for you.

-> :warning: **If you are using mobile browser**: Be very careful here!

-:warning:
-:busstop:

 ## ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) **image_recipe**